alanchn31/Data-Science-Portfolio/README.md

 * <ins>Supervised Machine Learning</ins>
     * [Predict Housing Prices](kaggle_housing_prices) - Predict prices of residential homes in Ames, Iowa, using 79 explanatory variables.
 LASSO, Ridge Regression, ElasticNet and XGBoostRegressor were used for supervised learning

+    * [Predict Telco Customer Churn](kaggle_churn_prediction) - Assist a telco in predicting customers that are likely to churn, given demographic factors, service type and billing types.
+Through this notebook, I performed Exploratory Data Analysis and Feature Engineering.
+Then, I fitted a Logistic Regression model with a RandomForest Classifier.
+Interpretation of factors that are important in distinguishing customers that will churn are also provided.

 * <ins>Deep Learning</ins>
     * [Digit Recognition](kaggle_digit_recognition) - Train Convolutional Neural Network (CNN) models to recognize digits in images using Tensorflow and Keras